arroytra/testing_CLI_Demo/README.md

-# Wiz SE Demo Repository - Github
+#   SE Demo Repository - Github

 ### Description
-This repository is dedicated to providing a starting point for SE demos using CI integration for WizCLI
+This repository is dedicated to providing a starting point for SE demos using CI integration for  CLI

 ## Requirements

 * Github Account
-* Wiz Service Account (`create:security_scans`)
+*   Service Account (`create:security_scans`)
 * Ability to work with branches in Git

 ### OPTIONAL - Supporting requirements for dev machine

 * Git installed
 * VS Code
-* Wiz-CLI
+*  -CLI
 * AWSCLI installed and operational
 * Azure CLI installed and operational
 * Terraform >= 1.0 installed and operational